Roll-on/roll-off: Invention

-The company hired the up-and-coming civil engineer Thomas Bouch who argued for a train ferry with a roll-on/roll-off mechanism to maximise the efficiency of the system.
+The company hired the up-and-coming civil engineer Thomas Bouch, who argued for a train ferry with a roll-on/roll-off mechanism to maximise the efficiency of the system.
 Ferries were to be custom-built, with railway lines and matching harbour facilities at both ends to allow the rolling stock to easily drive on and off.
 To compensate for the changing tides, adjustable ramps were positioned at the harbours and the gantry structure height was varied by moving it along the slipway.
-The wagons were loaded on and off with the use of stationary steam engines.
+The wagons were loaded on and off using stationary steam engines.

 Bouch's ferry design.
 Note the adjustable ramp.

-Although others had had similar ideas, Bouch was the first to put them into effect, and did so with an attention to detail (such as design of the ferry slip) which led a subsequent President of the Institution of Civil Engineers to settle any dispute over priority of invention with the observation that "there was little merit in a simple conception of this kind, compared with a work practically carried out in all its details, and brought to perfection."
+Although others had had similar ideas, Bouch was the first to put them into effect, and he did so with an attention to detail (such as design of the ferry slip) which led a subsequent President of the Institution of Civil Engineers to settle any dispute over priority of invention with the observation that "there was little merit in a simple conception of this kind, compared with a work practically carried out in all its details, and brought to perfection."

-The company was persuaded to install this train ferry service for the transportation of goods wagons across the Firth of Forth from Burntisland in Fife to Granton.
+The company was persuaded to install this train ferry service to transport goods wagons across the Firth of Forth from Burntisland in Fife to Granton.
 The ferry itself was built by Thomas Grainger, a partner of the firm Grainger and Miller.

 The service commenced on 3 February 1850.
-It was called "The Floating Railway" and intended as a temporary measure until the railway could build a bridge, but this was not opened until 1890, its construction delayed in part by repercussions from the catastrophic failure of Thomas Bouch's Tay Rail Bridge.
+It was called "The Floating Railway" and intended as a temporary measure until the railway could build a bridge, but no bridge was opened until 1890, its construction delayed in part by repercussions from the catastrophic failure of Thomas Bouch's Tay Rail Bridge.